Anoise/MHE/XMC/README.md

     --batch 16
     --num_group 172
 ```
-Note that when 'num_group' greater than 0, MHCE-XML use MHE for the XML task.
-Otherwise, MHCE-XML is the simple multi-label classification method.
+Note that when 'num_group' greater than 0, MHCE-XMC use MHE for the XMC task.
+Otherwise, MHCE-XMC is the simple multi-label classification method.
 See script 'run.sh' for detail setting.

 ## Training and Testing